himanshuchuri/Cancer-Analysis/README.md

   In order to confirm this here is a visualization of the cancer data.

 # Dataset:

+ ## This project uses the latest (as of March 23 2024) the latest CI5 dataset - CI5-XII

  ## Reference:
    Bray F, Colombet M, Aitken JF, Bardot A, Eser S, Galceran J, Hagenimana M, Matsuda T, Mery L, Piñeros M, Soerjomataram I, de Vries E, Wiggins C, Won Y-J, Znaor A, Ferlay J, editors (2023).
 Cancer Incidence in Five Continents, Vol. XII (IARC CancerBase No. 19).
 Lyon: International Agency for Research on Cancer.
 Available from: https://ci5.iarc.who.int, accessed 03/23/2024